Can Certain Diets Cause or Worsen IBS Symptoms?

 Most people today follow a variety of diets to improve their health.
 The digestive system is the most directly affected body system, both positively and negatively.
 So, can certain diets cause or worsen IBS symptoms?

-Before we get into the various diet food elements and their impact on IBS, note that at Atlantic Coast Gastroenterology Associates, we provide all gastrointestinal-related care, consultation, treatment, and operations.
+Before we get into the various diet food elements and their impact on IBS, note that at Allied Digestive Health, we provide all gastrointestinal-related care, consultation, treatment, and operations.
 We are a large network of health care professionals who cater to patients and offer medical advice to anyone interested in learning more about gastroenterology.

 Diets and Eating Habits Linked to IBS